BluAge/ServerlessCOBOLforAWS/ServerlessCobolAWSExtensions.md

 To be able to manage resources related to your SQS queues, the serverless COBOL lambda function must be granted permission(s) to do so.

-Please see [https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for further details.
+Please see [https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for further details and the dedicated [section](#the-sqs-operations-aws-permissions-requirements) in this document.

 ### API